mainwp/mainwp/readme.txt

 * Added: Tar Bzip2 as a backup file format
 * Added: Tar as a backup file format
 * Added: Feature to resume unfinished or stalled backups
-* Added: Feature to detect is backup is already running
+* Added: Feature to detect if backup is already running
 * Added: New Feature for the Post Plus extension - Autosaving drafts in case posting fails
-* Added: Support for the Team Control extension
+* Added: Support for the Team Control Extension
 * Added: IP check to the Test Connection feature
 * Added: Tips bar on the All Dashboard, Sites, Posts, Pages, Manage Themes, Install Themes, Manage Plugins, Install Plugins, Settings, and Offline Checks page
 * Added: Breadcrumbs system in the Individual Site screen